123gpg321/dmt/README.md

 Use Database Migration tool to run your latest sql migration scripts and keep your database schema in sync.

 ## Usage ##
-Bash - to run follow instructions in `dmt.sh`
+To run follow instructions in `dmt.sh`

-Batch

 ## P-O-C  ##
 Youd should see this if migration script ran successfully.